 The sun had just set and it was already getting dark.
 But my driver still had one more monastery he wanted me to see.
 ‘To see everything in Alaverdi, it takes one week.
 Maybe two!’ he’d tell me repeatedly throughout the day.

 He stopped the car next to a train track and told me we’d arrived.
 He pointed to a nondescript spot partway up the mountain and told me ‘Kobayr.’
 Kobayr Monastery hadn’t come up in my research, and it wasn’t visible at all from the road.
-But I’d end up seeing what it looked like before long.
+But I’d end up finding out what it was before long.

 I walked over the train track.
-And just as I was wondering how often trains pass by, I heard one approaching behind me.
-And just after passing the track, I noticed the common red and white trail marker.
+And just as I was wondering how often trains pass by, I heard one approaching from behind.
+Then, after passing the track, I noticed a typical red and white trail marker.
 Apparently, I was walking along part of the official Transcaucasian Hiking Trail!

 But it didn’t feel like I was on a trail, as I soon found myself in a small village built along multiple levels of the hillside.
 The little alleyways seemed to be arranged in a labyrinth, and I repeatedly found myself encountering dead ends.
-It felt like traversing through a level of a videogame.
+It felt like traversing a videogame.

 Thankfully, I saw a local resident who pointed me in the right direction.
 I walked further up a steep rocky trail before seeing the ruins of the former monastery in the distance.